shakacode/shakacode-website/_posts/2015-11-21-for-happiness-pursue-creative-expression-not-winnning.md

 > The paradigm of competition is so ingrained as the basic business narrative
 > that we usually don’t even recognize it, much less question it.
 Well, of
 > course there are winners and losers!
-What are you, a fucking communist?!
+What are you, a f****** communist?!

+Instead of focusing on "winning", focus on creativity, collaboration, and giving.
+If your definition of "winning" *is* "happiness" and possibly material riches, then the path is not by *defeating* others, but, instead, by *helping* others!

+This sounds obvious, right?
+But it's a bit like saying a good diet, daily exercise, meditation, and 8 hours of sleep are obviously important.

 The importance of winning, sadly, starts off early for most youngsters.
 On the playground, kids play sports to "win".
 Have you ever seen hyper-competitive